hfiref0x/NtCall64/README.md

 # System Requirements

-+ x64 Windows 7/8/8.1/10(TH1/TH2/RS1/RS2/RS3/RS4/RS5);
++ x64 Windows 7/8/8.1/10;
 + Account with administrative privileges (optional).

 # Usage
-NTCALL64 -help
-NTCALL64 [-log]
+NTCALL64 -help[-win32k][-log][-call Id][-pc Value]
-NTCALL64 -win32k [-log]
-NTCALL64 -call id [-log]

 * -help      - show program parameters help;
-* -log    - enable logging to file last call parameters;
+* -log       - enable logging via COM1 port, service parameters will be logged (slow), default disabled;
 * -win32k    - launch W32pServiceTable services fuzzing (sometimes referenced as Shadow SSDT);
-* -call   - fuzz syscall by supplied id (id can be from any table ntos/win32k).
+* -call Id   - fuzz syscall by supplied id (id can be from any table ntos/win32k);
+* -pc Value  - set pass count for each syscall (maximum value is limited to ULONG64 max value), default value 65536.

-When used without parameters NtCall64 will start fuzzing services in KiServiceTable (sometimes referenced as SSDT).
+When used without parameters NtCall64 will start fuzzing services in KiServiceTable (ntos, sometimes referenced as SSDT).

+Default timeout of each fuzzing thread is set to 30 sec.
+If logging enabled then timeout extended to 120 sec.

+Note that when used with -call option all blacklists will be ignored and fuzzing thread timeout will be set to INFINITE.

 Example:
++ ntcall64 -log
++ ntcall64 -log -pc 1234
-+ ntcall64.exe -log
++ ntcall64 -log -pc 1234 -call 4096
++ ntcall64 -win32k
-+ ntcall64.exe -win32k
++ ntcall64 -win32k -log
-+ ntcall64.exe -win32k -log
++ ntcall64 -win32k -log -pc 1234
 + ntcall64 -call 4097
++ ntcall64 -call 4097 -log
-+ ntcall64 -call 15 -log
++ ntcall64 -call 4097 -log -pc 1000
++ ntcall64 -pc 1000

 Note: make sure to configure Windows crash dump settings before trying this tool